 - Drop rounded tablespoonfuls of cookie dough on parchment lined baking sheets and bake at 350-degrees F for 9-12 minutes.

 - Cool for 1 minute, then lift whole cookie-laden parchment paper from baking sheet and place on cooling rack or dry flat surface to cool (or transfer cookies individually to wire rack to cool and reuse parchment paper).

+If you can find it, use dark cocoa powder.
 Parchment paper is a handy helper when baking cookies.
 Get you some.

 Dark brown sugar instead of light or regular brown sugar is what I recommend trying for this recipe, at least once.
 It's mighty nice.

 This recipe calls for kosher/or sea salt.
 Regular table salt may be used, just reduce the amount to 1 teaspoon.